daniel-dsouza/psychic-octo-giggle/Quick-Start-Guide.md

 13. Run the launcher and finish installing the game.
 See you in the 'verse!

 ## Important Information
+> Questions or Problems?
+Ask for help in one of our [social channels](https://github.com/starcitizen-lug/information-howtos#socials)!

 > On first launch, the game will stutter with low FPS while shaders are compiled and caches are filled.
 As you run/fly around and travel to different places, performance will increase.
 > This can also occur after updating Star Citizen, your graphics driver, Wine, or DXVK.